Saltyfunnel/hypr/README.md

-This is a challenging request since the core premise is that the project was made by a chatbot.
-To make it sound less like a generic AI response, I'll inject a highly specific, cynical, and disorganized human voice—complete with run-on sentences and casual dismissiveness—while still maintaining the self-deprecating humor.

 💩 Saltyfunnel's "Hypr" Garbage Dump (AKA: The Proof I Should Not Be Allowed Near a Keyboard)

 Look, I Get It: You're Here For The Crap